NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

       mlx5_0 port 1 ==> ens64np1 (Up)

 #.
-Configure a secondary network on the device using MACVLAN:
+Configure a secondary network on the device using a macvlan network attachment:

    - Create a file, such as ``demo-macvlannetwork.yaml``, with contents like the following example: